greg-raven/Department-21/_drafts/funnies.md

 Then, the judge leaned over and quietly asked the man, “Just between you and me, what DOES a Bald Eagle taste like anyway??”

-The man contemplated this for a moment and then spoke, “Well, it’s kind of hard to explain… but, I would say somewhere between a California Condor and a Spotted Owl.”
+The man contemplated this for a moment and then spoke, “Well, it’s kind of hard to explain … but, I would say somewhere between a California Condor and a Spotted Owl.”

 ------

 Reality is a crutch for people who can’t handle drugs.

 Keep honking, I’m reloading.

 Hang up and drive.

 Lord save me from your followers.

 Ask me about microwaving cats for fun and profit.

 I said “no” to drugs, but they just wouldn’t listen.

-Friends don’t let Friends drive Naked.
+Friends don’t let friends drive naked.

 If we aren’t supposed to eat animals, why are they made of meat?

 Lottery: A tax on people who are bad at math.

 Friends help you move.
 Real friends help you move bodies.

 ------

-On a busy Surgical floor the doctor stops the nurse to brief her on a patient’s condition.
+On a busy surgical floor the doctor stops the nurse to brief her on a patient’s condition.
 “This patient is a fellow physician and my favorite golf partner.
 His injury is serious and I fear he will not be able to play golf again unless you follow my orders exactly.”

 The doctor then began listing orders, “You must give an injection in a different location every twenty minutes followed by a second injection exactly five minutes after the first.
 He must take two pills at exactly every hour followed by one pill every fifteen minutes for eight hours.
 He must drink no more and no less than ten ounces of water every twenty-five minutes and must void between.
 Soak his arm in warm water for fifteen minutes then place ice for ten minutes and repeat over and over for the rest of the day.
 Give range of motion every thirty minutes.
 He requires a back rub and foot rub every hour.
 Feed him something tasty every hour.
 Be cheerful and do whatever he asks at all times.
 Chart his condition and vital signs every twenty minutes.
 You must do these things exactly as I ordered or his injury will not heal properly, and he will not able to play golf well.”